Sébastien Ogier: 2011: Citroën official driver

-Volkswagen (2012-2016)
+Volkswagen (2012–2016)

 2012

-On 23 November 2011, Volkswagen subsequently announced a three-year contract with Sébastien Ogier and his codriver Julien Ingrassia.
+On 23 November 2011, Volkswagen subsequently announced a three-year contract with Ogier and his codriver Julien Ingrassia.
 They became the official crew of the team to spearhead Volkswagen's WRC assault, planned for 2013.
 In 2012, they contested the championship in a Škoda Fabia S2000 whilst developing the new Polo R WRC for a full-time WRC season in 2013.

 Ogier's 2012 season started with Rallye Monte-Carlo, where he set some good times although his Škoda Fabia S2000 was less competitive than the WRC that were battling for the win.
-But in the 10th stage, he went off the road in a sixth-gear sector.
-Ogier was unhurt, his codriver was slightly injured.
-Before the crash, Ogier was 6th in the overall rally standings.
+But in the tenth stage, he went off the road in a sixth-gear sector.
+Ogier was unhurt; his codriver was slightly injured.
+Before the crash, Ogier was sixth in the overall rally standings.

 In the Rally Sweden, Ogier took 11th place with four minutes of margin on Per-Gunnar Andersson, the official winner in S2000.
 Sébastien Ogier took his first points of the season and the very first ones for Volkswagen Motorsport with an eighth place at the Rally Mexico.

-In Sweden and in Mexico, he had to compose with a superior status compared to the other S2000 drivers and therefore had to sweep the roads for them.
+In Sweden and in Mexico, Ogier had to compose with a superior status compared to the other S2000 drivers and therefore had to sweep the roads for them.
 This changed at the Rally Portugal and the situation became more equitable.
 He then scored a series of points scorings and regularly battled against WRC drivers.
 His best result came in Sardinia, where he took the fifth place – the best result of a S2000 car.